kevinohuchukwu/Sales-Funnel-Project/README.md

 # Sales Funnel Report
-The aims of this Sales Funnel Report is to visualize the progression of potential customers through the sales process, from initial interest to final purchase
+## Objective: Visualize the progression of potential customers through the sales process, from initial interest to final purchase.
+## Key Insights
-The primary goal is to monitor the health of the sales pipeline, identify where prospects drop off, and highlight opportunities to improve conversion rates.
+*	Sales Pipeline Health: Provides a clear view of the pipeline, highlighting where prospects drop off.
+*	Conversion Optimization: Identifies opportunities to improve conversion rates at each stage.
+## Purpose
-This report helps stakeholders understand the flow of leads through each sales stage and optimize efforts to maximize conversions.
+*	Enables stakeholders to understand the flow of leads through the sales process.
+*	Facilitates optimization efforts to maximize customer conversions.